 Parents are encouraged to work in partnership with the school to support their child's moral and spiritual development.
-Parents are invited to all services, particularly the ones held in Church which are held on a half-termly basis.
+Parents are invited to all services, particularly the ones held in Church, which are held on a half-termly basis.
 Celebration collective worship is held every week on a Friday.
+Additionally, each academic year, each class invites parents into school to join in a Class Worship based on their Class Value or value that half term.